IntEL4CoRo/ease_fall_school_2022/README.md

 * `wsl --install -d Ubuntu-20.04`
 * [upgrade to WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package)
 * [install docker desktop](https://docs.docker.com/desktop/install/windows-install/#install-docker-desktop-on-windows)
+* restart your PC to install the system updates
+* run Docker Desktop **as administrator** and wait.
+Launching Docker for the first time takes long.
+* in the meantime, install `xLauncher`
+* TODO: how to set up xLauncher

+* download this repository as zip and unzip it
+* open Powershell **as administrator**
+* Copy the path to the unzipped repository
+* navigate to that directory with `cd <the path that you copied>`
+* TODO: set DISPLAY Variable
+* in Powershell execute `docker-compose up`
+* wait for the image to be downloaded and executed
+* copy the 127.x.x.x URL and put it into your favourite browser

 ### Mac
 - **Write install guide explicitly**